Ashok-0003/repo-3/Overview/Process/Definition-of-Ready-(DOR).md

 1. Non-Functional requirements that apply specifically to the story has been captured in the Acceptance Criteria
 1. Test Data (if required) has been provided or planned to be provided before the completion of the story
 1. Product Owner has marked the Story as "Approved" in Azure DevOps
+1. Story size should not exceed 13 story points

 ## Note: